-• Contact your vet immediately if you notice bright red blood or black, tarry stool.
+- Call your vet right away when you observe bright red blood or black, tarry stool.

 Recognizing Blood in Your Dog's Stool